ijnek/gc_spl-docs/tutorial.rst

 .. code-block:: sh

-   /gc/data [gc_spl_interfaces/msg/RCGCD15]
+   /gc/data [game_controller_spl_interfaces/msg/RCGCD15]
-   /gc/return_data [gc_spl_interfaces/msg/RCGCRD4]
+   /gc/return_data [game_controller_spl_interfaces/msg/RCGCRD4]

 Echoing data from GameController
 ================================

 To access GameController data from within your own node, simply subscribe to the ``/gc/data`` topic.

-The gc_spl node receives UDP packets from the GameController, converts them to ROS msgs and publishes them as ROS topics.
+The game_controller_spl node receives UDP packets from the GameController, converts them to ROS msgs and publishes them as ROS topics.
 ``/gc/data`` is the topic that it publishes to.

 Bring up a GameController instance, following instructions in the `GameController`_ README: